bzethmayr/fungu/README.md

 #### Opinion on mutability
 This focuses on creation and mutation of objects, vs on immutable structures.
-You can use certainly immutable objects with the methods here, and probably should if they're going to be shared.
+You can use certainly immutable objects with most of the methods here, and probably should if they're going to be shared.

 #### Dotlessness